scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### RPKI and BGPsec

- Researchers recognized the issues arising from the lack of security mechanisms in core Internet protocols, and started working on improvements already in the late 1990s and early 2000s.
+ Researchers already started working on improving the Internet's security in the late 1990s and early 2000s.
 While change was very slow initially (RPKI {{RFC6480}} and BGPsec {{RFC8205}} were only standardized in 2012 and 2017, respectively), there has been a substantial increase in RPKI deployment in recent years.
-However, RPKI and BGPsec have issues of their own, which we will discuss in the following sections.
-These issues made us believe that a more radical change to today’s Internet architecture will be necessary to fundamentally resolve its security problems.
+ But RPKI and BGPsec have issues of their own, which we discuss in the following sections.
+These issues made us believe that a more radical change to today’s Internet architecture is necessary to fundamentally resolve its (security) problems.

 #### RPKI and Route Origin Authorizations